These Genius Grocery Store Hacks Will Save You So Much Time

 What used to be a mellow, semi-enjoyable activity has now become a risky sport that requires gear, planning, and agility to make it out unscathed.
 Remember the days when you could pop into the grocery store for a few items without thinking twice?

 Now, because of COVID-19, this everyday task that we took for granted just 6 months ago requires us to wear a face mask, slather our hands in sanitizer, stay socially distant, and be cognizant of not spending too much time inside.
-It will likely be a bit before we can return to our leisurely grocery shopping ways, so until then, here are 5 things you can do right now to get yourself in-and-out of the store safely and efficiently.
-(And, to keep yourself informed, make sure to sign up for our newsletter.)
+With no end in sight, it'll be worth knowing the shopping hacks that will help you get your groceries in half the time it normally takes you.
+You'll wish you knew these genius tricks months ago.
+So here are 5 things you can do right now to save so much time, and while you're tweaking your shopping routine, you might as well read up on these 25 Grocery Shopping Mistakes Making You Gain Weight.

 Skip the coupons